 Looking for somewhere off the beaten track to explore in Macao?
 Read this.

-If you’re looking for Macao’s best hotels, read this.
+If you’re looking for Macao’s best new hotels, read this.

 Looking for excitement in Macau?
 Bungee jumping Macau offers quite a thirll.